The Planted Pantry » Breakfast » Nut-Free Pumpkin Seed Granola

 Nut-Free Pumpkin Seed Granola

-This homemade nut-free granola recipe was a creation for my non-vegan husband who is always looking for quick ways to get more protein in the morning.
-He has a whole host of allergies including nuts and sunflower seeds, and it was almost impossible for us to find a store-bought granola that didn’t have one or both of those ingredients.
-So, a granola was born.
+This homemade nut-free pumpkin seed granola recipe was a creation for my non-vegan husband who is always looking for quick ways to get more protein in the morning.
+He has a whole host of allergies including nuts and sunflower seeds, and it was almost impossible for us to find a store-bought granolas that didn’t have one or both of those ingredients.
+So, here it is!

-• Crunchy & filling– I love a good crunchy granola.
-Not only is this granola delicious, but it is packed with protein from both pumpkin and flax seeds.
+• Crunchy & filling– Not only is this crunchy granola delicious, but it is packed with protein from both pumpkin and flax seeds.

 • Quick & easy – Ready in under 30 minutes, this nut-free granola is made in one bowl.
 Just dump and stir!

-• Allergy-friendly – This granola is free of the top 9 allergens making it a great option to make for a crowd or as a school-safe snack for the kids.
+• Allergy-friendly – This healthy granola recipe is made with wholesome ingredients and is free of the top 9 allergens making it a great recipe to make for a crowd or as a school-safe snack for the kids.

 Ingredients to make nut-free granola